Anna Hofman-Uddgren: Life

 Anna Hofman-Uddgren was born in Hedvig Eleonora parish on Östermalm in Stockholm, Sweden.

 She was the daughter of Emma Hammarström (1849–1910).
 Her mother Emma Hammarström was from the peasantry and had moved to the capital as young.
 She was officially listed in the register as a widow, but in reality she had never been married, and the man she registered as her former husband never existed.
 During the childhood of Anna Hofman-Uddgren, her mother managed a tobacco store, and was given an irregular allowance from the king.

 Anna Hofman-Uddgren was alleged to have been the illegitimate daughter of King Oscar II of Sweden.
-This was a often-repeated rumor in Stockholm at the time.
+This was an often-repeated rumor in Stockholm at the time.
 The French artist Cléo de Mérode, who was engaged as a guest artist by Hofman-Uddgren, referred to these rumors: "It was said of her that she was the natural daughter of King Oscar, which is possible, as she had a noted confidence."
 This rumor was never confirmed, however: Anna Hofman-Uddgren banned the press from mentioning any biographical information about her, an instruction that was respected by the press, despite the fact that biographical information was otherwise customarily provided about artists in the press.